 The first Habsburg was a warlord named Rudolph who was Feudal Overlord of an alpine fortress called Habichtsburg, which translates into English as "the Hawk's Castle", whence the name "Habsburg."
 He was elected Emperor of the Holy Roman Empire in 1273, because of his lack of resources, which it was hoped would make him controllable.
 As it turned out, Rudolph had considerable military skill and sacked enough rebellious barons' castles to persuade them of the advisability of good order and loyalty to the crown.
 The Habsburg family became known for its skill in diplomacy and acquired many possessions by marriage, giving rise to the motto "Let others wage wars, but you, merry Austria, marry!"
 (Bella gerant alii, tu, felix Austria, nube!).
 At one time, because of a previous merger with the royal family of Spain, it was an empire with holdings in the Western as well as the Eastern hemisphere, becoming the first "Empire on which the sun never sets"; however, the Spanish-based section of the family and the Austrian-based one were split, with Charles V giving Spain and the Netherlands to his son Phillip (Felipe II of Spain) and the Central/Eastern European realms to his brother Ferdinand, and the Spanish branch eventually died out for lack of male issue (and sanity).

 The Habsburg imperial forces were always a motley and colorful patchwork of levies from their various possessions as well as mercenaries.
-They probably reached their greatest height of prestige during the Thirty Years' War, in which the brilliant but ruthless general Wallenstein won a number of battles — only to lose his position due to his overweening ambition.
+They probably reached their greatest height of prestige during the Italian Wars, in which they took on France- previously the most feared army in Europe- and the wealth of Italy and utterly, brutally crushed both under heel.
+This ushered in almost a century of continuous Habsburg dominance that only began to slip during the Eighty Years' War and Thirty Years' War decades later.
+The latter saw brilliant but ruthless general Wallenstein fight on against the enemies of the Epire and win a number of battles — only to lose his position due to anti-Imperial Western intervention hammering his army coupled with an overweening personal ambition.

 After that the Habsburg forces mostly just scraped by.
 They could always field a decent army, but rarely a Badass Army, though exceptional generals like Tilly, Eugene of Savoy, or Archduke Charles of Austria-Teschen occasionally won outstanding victories.
-It was, however, always a colorful force and had as one of its most interesting features a number of Proud Warrior Races from the Balkans, such as the Hussars from Hungary and the Croats.
+It was, however, always a colorful force and had as one of its most interesting features a number of Proud Warrior Races from the Balkans, such as the Hussars from Hungary and the Grenzers from Croatia, Serbia and Romania.
 Slightly less romantic were the rather stolid ethnic Germans from Austria and allied states.
 They won few spectacular battles, but they did keep the Empire together until World War I which ushered in the end of the Habsburgs as a state and the end of their military.
 By this time the Austro-Hungarian forces were probably one of the worst armies in Europe.
-Their Russian opponents suffered from poor training, bad equipment and dismal leadership, but they repeatedly thrashed the Austro-Hungarians to the point that Imperial Germany had to bail them out.
+Before Russia's domestic collapse in 1917, the Russian Army under Brusilov utterly smashed their Austro-Hungarian opponents in the Ukraine, to the point that Imperial Germany had to bail them out.
 Furthermore, the Austrian suffered some embarrassing defeats at the hands of the much smaller Serbian army - they managed to conquer Serbia eventually, but once again it was only with substantial German aid.
 It should be mentioned that, since so many of the Austro-Hungarian soldiers were Slavs, they were understandably rather reluctant to fight under a Germanic/Hungarian banner against other Slavs (Russians and Serbs).
 The Austro-Hungarian army had considerably more success against the Italians...but they still lost eventually, further cementing their Red Shirt Army status.